kathryncrouch/misc/README.md

 Miscellaneous scripts not associated with any particular project

 ## getAllGenomeFasta.py
 Retrieves genome-level fasta files from Downloads for every organism in a VEuPathDB project (e.g., PlasmoDB).
 Choose between genomic sequence, transcript sequences, CDS sequences (all nucleotide) or protein sequences (amino acid).
-Option to download GFF annotation files in addition to fasta files.
-For genomic sequence, you can choose to include organisms without annotations.
+Use the --downloadGFF option to download GFF annotation files in addition to fasta files.
+For genomic sequence when GFF files are not required, you can choose to include organisms without annotations.
+The --referenceOnly option is used to restrict the downloads to VEuPathDB reference organisms.
+Note that designation of a genome as a reference in VEuPathDB means that it is used for display of functional data in VEuPathDB databases.
+Genomes that are not VEuPathDB references may still be of good quality and appropriate for use as a reference for personal data analysis.

 *Script is written in Python3 and requires the requests library.
 See requests documentation for installation instructions [here](https://2.python-requests.org "Requests Documentation") (or use pip)*

 ```
 usage: getAllGenomeFasta.py [-h] --type {genomic,transcript,cds,protein}
-[--includeUnannotated] [--downloadGFF] project
+                            [--includeUnannotated] [--downloadGFF]
+                            [--referenceOnly]
+                            project

 positional arguments:
   project               VEuPathDB project from which you wish to download
                         fasta sequences, e.g., PlasmoDB.
-For downloads
+For downloads from
-                        from multiple projects, use a comma separated list,
+                        multiple projects, use a comma separated list, e.g,
-                        e.g, CryptoDB,ToxoDB
+                        CryptoDB,ToxoDB

 optional arguments:
   -h, --help            show this help message and exit
   --type {genomic,transcript,cds,protein}
                         Type of sequence to download.
 Choose from genomic
-                        sequence, transcript sequences, CDS sequences
+                        sequence, transcript sequences, CDS sequences (all
-                        (all nucleotide) or protein sequences (amino acid)
+                        nucleotide) or protein sequences (amino acid)
   --includeUnannotated  For genomic sequences only, include fasta from
                         organisms with no annotations
   --downloadGFF         For annotated genomes only, also download a GFF file
+  --referenceOnly       Restrict downloads to VEuPathDB reference genomes

 ```